Your expert guide to visiting San Cristóbal de las Casas with kids

 There are plenty of outdoor cafes, benches and steps to sit on to eat a slice of pizza or an empanada whilst taking it all in.
 People-watching on the Andador is fun, as a real mix of folks, all speaking different languages, stroll contentedly by: Mexico City trendies, European hippies, fanny-packed Americans, bronzed young traveller families.

-Note that along here you will also come across the striking Tzotzil and Tzeltal local women from the surrounding indigenous communities, with their embroidered blouses and long black furry skirts, breastfeeding their children and flashing you with textiles and amber to buy.
+Note that around San Cristóbal you will also come across Tzotzil and Tzeltal local women from the surrounding Indigenous communities, with their embroidered blouses and long black furry skirts, breastfeeding their children and offering you textiles and amber to buy.

 Guadalupe church